What's the Median Retirement Savings by Age?

 - Roth IRA: People choose to open Roth IRAs because contributions are made post-tax and can be made at any age.
 You may withdraw earnings without taxes or penalties if the funds have been in the Roth IRA for at least 5 years and you are at least age 59½.

 For the year 2018, your IRA contributions can’t exceed $5,500 (under age 50), $6,500 (over age 50) or your taxable compensation for the year, if your compensation is less than this limit.

 For example, let’s say you are age 54 and make $58,000 a year.
 You can contribute up to $6,500 in the year 2018.
 If you are age 29 and make $4,000 at a part-time job, you can contribute up to $4,000.

 It’s never too soon to start saving for retirement.
 You can open your own traditional or Roth IRA as soon as you are no longer a minor (usually age 18).
 Some parents or guardians choose to open an IRA for their child before this age.
-This is usually to kickstart savings and establish healthy financial habits at a young age.
+This is usually to kickstart savings and establish healthy financial habits at an early age.
 The IRA is opened in the child’s name, and the child can make contributions as long as they have some source of income.

 Synchrony Bank does not provide financial advice, so be sure to consult your tax or financial advisor before opening or contributing to an IRA.